trebeljahr/trebeljahr.com/src/content/pages/achievements.md

 - [ ] Contribute to an open source project
 - [ ] Have a patch accepted
 - [ ] Earn commit rights on a significant open source project
-- [ ] Publish an open source project
+- [ ] Publish an open-source project
 - [ ] Perform a [Refactotum](http://thinkrelevance.com/blog/2007/04/03/twir.html "Refactotum") of an open source project

 **Learn by teaching others:**